Wendell Pierce: Personal life

 Pierce was a vocal supporter of Hillary Clinton and was on the board of Alliance for a Healthier Generation, a campaign created by the Clinton Foundation.
-Pierce attended the 2012 Democratic National Convention, was one of President Barack Obama's top campaign fundraisers in 2012, and once escorted Gwen Ifill to a White House State Dinner.
+He attended the 2012 Democratic National Convention, was one of President Barack Obama's top campaign fundraisers in 2012, and once escorted Gwen Ifill to a White House state dinner.
+Pierce announced the ceremonial delegate casting for Louisiana at the 2024 Democratic National Convention.

-2016 arrest

-On Sunday, May 15, 2016, Pierce was arrested and charged with simple battery for an alleged attack against a female Bernie Sanders supporter outside Atlanta Loews Hotel.
+On May 15, 2016, Pierce was arrested and charged with simple battery for an alleged attack against a female Bernie Sanders supporter outside Atlanta Loews Hotel.
 He was booked and released on $1,000 bond from Fulton County Jail.
-Pierce subsequently completed a pre-trial diversion program, including counselling and community service resulting in dismissal of the charge.
+Pierce subsequently completed a pretrial diversion program, including counseling and community service, resulting in dismissal of the charge.